JINHXu/WordNet/README.md

 synsets of the `domestic_dog` synset are `canine canid` and `domestic_animal domesticated_animal`.

-Your task for this assignment is to __implement a WordNet class to represent the WordNet synsets__ and the hyperonymy relation between them, and to support a variety of queries for __extracting the information__ encoded in the hierarchical structure of WordNet.
+ __The WordNet class is to represent the
+WordNet synsets__ and the hyperonymy relation between them, and to support a variety of queries for __extracting the information__ encoded in the hierarchical structure of WordNet.